spencermountain/compromise/plugins/typeahead/README.md

 ```

 ##### Block known words:
-* by default, any prefixes that exist in the compromise lexicon will also be ignored.
+Prefixes that exist in the compromise lexicon will also be ignored.

 these are assumed to be pretty common, full words.

-You can disable this by passing-in `safe:false`
+You can disable this by passing-in `safe:false`.
 ```js
 // 'swim' is it's own word.
 nlp.typeahead(['swimsuit'])